Table of Contents

 So, here are some pro tips to handle silk taffeta.

-- Beware of your own nails, the delicate surface can get easily damaged
+• Beware of your own nails, the delicate surface can easily be damaged

 How to Care for Taffeta?